Windows 8 Gets Hybrid Boot

 You probably know what hibernation is, right?
-Instead of shutting down the operating system you can use hibernation to save the contents of the RAM to the hard drive to speed up the next start of the operating system and start working where you left off.
+Instead of shutting down the operating system you can use hibernation to save the content of the RAM to the hard drive to speed up the next start of the operating system and start working where you left off.

 Hibernation should not be confused with sleep mode.
 Sleep Mode is a low power mode that does not shut down the computer completely.

-Hybrid Boot is enabled by default in the latest builds, and you use it automatically when you press the shutdown button of the start menu.
+Hybrid Boot is enabled by default in the latest builds and you use it automatically when you press the shutdown button of the start menu.